WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER/README.md

 DX FT8 Project Firmware Version 1.4 Release Note 4 December 2024:

 ----------------------------------------------------------------------------------------------------------------------------------
+The most recent version is DX FT8 V1.4.2

 This version of the firmware was written to make three changes:

 1) As a result of observation of the operation of the application it was noted that some contacts resulted in FT_8 Target